A 37-Year-Old Opposition Candidate Challenges The Longtime Leader Of Belarus

 Lukashenko said modern wars begin with street protests: "If there are not enough people here to take part in such revolutions, they will bring them from abroad.
 These are professional military gangsters who are specially trained, mostly as part of private military companies."

-A few days later, the Belarusian KGB reported to Lukashenko that 33 men working for a Russian private military contractor had been arrested in Minsk.
+Five days later, the Belarusian KGB reported to Lukashenko that 33 men working for a Russian private military contractor had been arrested in Minsk.
 The KGB said the men were part of a team planning to foment unrest before the election, and that more than 150 others were still at large.
 On Thursday, Belarusian investigators opened a criminal case against the Russians — and linked them to Tikhanovskaya's husband.
 She dismissed the allegations as "completely implausible"

 Putin's spokesman has said the reports out of Belarus are full of "insinuations" and "speculation," and voiced the hope that the arrested Russians would be freed from their "groundless detention."
 He denied that private military contractors exist in Russia.